mozilla/ecosystem-platform/docs/fxa-engineering/fxa-dev-process.md

     * Note whether we should announce it on one or more developer mailing lists.
 * Does it add appropriate new metrics or logging?
 * Does it consider accessibility?
+* Are there any environment variables that need to be set/updated in dev/stage/prod?
+    * The author should open their own PRs to update any server config.
+See [Creating cloudops PRs](#creating-cloudops-prs).

 ## Browser Support
 `Last updated: Sep 18, 2020`